amirhshahbazi/danaxa-konva-challenge/README.md

 ## Introduction

 This was my first time using [Konva.js](https://konvajs.org/).
 The challenge was to use it with Vue.js (vue-konva library) to create a simple application for drawing cubes out of 2D shapes.
+The program must receive three clicks to create a cube.
+The first two clicks determine the front face of the cube, while the third click determines its depth.

 My approach was:
 1. Create a separated component for cubes (called VCube).